intent-ly/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+    DOM is a web interface that can be manipulated using javascript.

 2. What is an event?

+    An event is an action that occurs when a user interacts with a web page.

 3. What is an event listener?

+    An event listener is when an event is logged.
+You can determine what to do inside an event listener like console logging or doing inline stylizations.

 4. Why would we convert a NodeList into an Array?

+    We convert nodelists into arrays so that we can use javascript syntax, since nodelists are DOM elements.

 5. What is a component?

+    A component are reusable functions that make elements.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions